 If TV shows and movies aren't available in your language, or if you're missing titles that other people in your area can see, Netflix may think you are in a different country than where you are currently located.

 Follow the troubleshooting steps below to resolve this issue.

-If the country listed isn't correct, contact your internet service provider or network administrator and request an IP address that matches the country in which you’re located.
+Contact your internet service provider (ISP) or network administrator to ask for an IP address that matches your current location.

-If you can't complete the above steps, click "Start Live Chat" or "Call Us" below for help determining if you're streaming from the correct region.
+If you can't complete these steps, from the bottom of this page click Call Us or Start Live Chat for help finding out if you're using Netflix from the correct country.